Hilbert College Logo

 If you are wondering if a forensic science CSI degree is worth it, the answer for many is an enthusiastic yes.
 Here are just a few of the benefits of earning a crime scene investigator forensic science degree:

-- Job security.
-Forensic scientists play a critical role in public safety.
+• Job security.
+CSI's play a critical role in public safety.
 Their specialized skills and knowledge enable law enforcement to effectively investigate and solve crimes, and assist the legal system in prosecuting perpetrators.
-These specialized skills make forensic scientists valuable to employers at every level—federal, state and local.
+These specialized skills make CSI's valuable to employers at every level—federal, state and local.

-- Career advancement.
+• Career advancement.
 Forensic scientists enjoy many opportunities for career advancement.
-Beyond simply moving up to senior roles within their initial careers, forensic science professionals may choose to specialize in an area such as crime scene photography or bloodstain pattern analysis, or pursue advanced degrees that can allow them to teach others about the trade.
+Beyond simply moving up to senior roles within their initial careers, CSI professionals may choose to specialize in an area such as crime scene photography or bloodstain pattern analysis, or pursue advanced degrees that can allow them to teach others about the trade.

-- Exciting work.
-Forensic scientists work to solve crimes—an exciting job that takes them to interesting places, from crime scenes to law enforcement offices and courtrooms, as they collect, analyze and discuss evidence to seek justice.
+• Exciting work.
+CSI's work to solve crimes—an exciting job that takes them from crime scenes to law and courtrooms, as they collect evidence to seek justice.

 Specialize Your Forensic Science Degree With the 4+1 Program